supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 #### Task 1 - Configure Google to be used as an identity provider

 **Important Note** - For this exercise, you will need a Gmail account on Google.
-Create a **new Google account** and then follow the steps for the exercise.
+You can use your personnel Gmail account or  create a **new Google account** and then follow the steps for the exercise.
 Be sure to note the email address and password, they are necessary to complete the lab.

-1. Go to the Google APIs at https://console.developers.google.com, and sign in with your Google account.
+1. Open the Microsoft Edge browser and copy and paste the link to go to the Google APIs at https://console.developers.google.com, and sign in with your Google account.
 We recommend that you use a shared team Google account.

 2. Accept the terms of service if you're prompted to do so.

 **Create a new project:**

-3. At the top of the page, select the project menu to open the Select a project page.
+3. At the top of the page, click on the dropdown next to the **select the project** menu to open the Select a project page.
 Choose **New Project**.
 Leave the remaining fields with the default settings.

 4. On the New Project page, give the project a name (for example, **MyB2BApp**), and then select **Create**.